mk12/sicp/notes/notes.md

 - Each time the connector's value is set, it remembers the informant.
 This could be a constraint, or a symbol like `'user`.
 - `for-each-except` is used to notify all _other_ constraints.

-## Concurrency: time is of the essence
+## Concurrency: Time Is of the Essence

 - The power of stateful computational objects comes at a price: the loss of referential transparency.
 - This gives rise to a thicket of questions about sameness and change, and we had to create a more intricate evaluation model.